12 Top Music Festivals & Events in Romania for Everyone

 So if you're still undecided about visiting Romania, why not time your visit with one of these unique music festivals or cultural events?

-Romanians like to hang out, make friends and party.
-And artistic expression is deeply ingrained in our everyday life.
+Romanians like to hang out, make friends, and party.
+And artistic expression is deeply ingrained in our everyday lives.
 So one of the best things to do if you really want to get a taste of Romanian culture is to come to one of these events.

 You won't regret it :)